kevelyn1/QGIS-Intro/_posts/qgis/2021-08-09-working-with-attributes.md

 ---

 GIS data has two parts - features and attributes.
 Attributes are structured data about each feature.
 This tutorial shows how to view the attributes of a GIS vector layer and do basic queries on them in QGIS.
+The tutorial is mainly based on Ujaval Gandhi's [QGIS Tutorials and Tips](https://www.qgistutorials.com/en/docs/introduction.html).
 #### The tutorial consists of the following steps:
 - [1.
 Download data](#1-download-data)
 - [2.
 Steps to work with attributes](#2-steps-to-work-with-attributes)